teman67/Plant-Disease-Classification-Project/README.md

 <summary>Gitpod & Github</summary>

-Several issues were encountered with the Gitpod IDE.

-Firstly, the default python version on gitpod is 3.11 and most of the packages in requirements.txt file could not be installed using python version 3.11.
+Firstly, the default python version on gitpod is 3.10.12 and most of the packages in requirements.txt file could not be installed using python version 3.10.12.
 To solve the isuue, I first upgraded the python version using: 'pyenv install 3.8.18'.
 Then to change the default python version from 3.11 to 3.8.18, I use: 'pyenv global 3.8.18'.
 Then I run pip3 install -r requirements.txt to install all packages.

 Secondly, the size of the ML model version 1 was more than 100MB and I could not push it to github since the maximum allowed file size is 100MB.
 I use Git LFS as suggested in https://git-lfs.com/ to solve the problem.